PraVeenxJSX/CHAT-APP/PROJECT_DOCUMENTATION.md

 **Benefits:**
 - Efficient: Only target user receives event
 - Scalable: Server doesn't broadcast to all users
-- Simple: No need for manual user tracking
+- Simple: No need for manual user-to-socket ID mappings

 ---